jcbendernh/Editable-Reports-with-Power-Apps/README.md

     ![picture alt](/images/Form%20Advanced%20Values.gif)

 14. Last of all, we need to add a submit button and give it a command.
 To do so, make sure FOrm1 is highlighed and goto the toolbar and click Insert | Button.
-For the button properties, set the following on the advanced tab
+For the button properties, set the following on the advanced tab <br>
     OnSelect  `SubmitForm(Form1);PowerBIIntegration.Refresh()` <br>
     Text  `"Submit"`  <br>

     ![picture alt](/images/Submit%20Button.gif)

 15. Now Save your Power App to the The Cloud and close out of the Power App studio.